 Not everyone is eligible for Chapter 7 bankruptcy protection.
 Your income and debt will be subjected to something called a “means test” to determine whether you qualify.
 If you are not eligible for Chapter 7, filing for Chapter 13 may still be an option.

 Chapter 13 bankruptcy allows you to repay some or all of your debt affordably over a three- to five-year period.
-This plan is best for those who don’t qualify for Chapter 7, who have a steady income, temporary financial problems, and a desire to repay some of the debt in order to keep an asset such as a car or a house.
-If you successfully complete the court-approved payment plan, the debts covered by the plan are discharged.
+This plan is best for those who don’t qualify for Chapter 7, who have a steady income, temporary financial problems, and a desire to repay some of the debt to keep an asset such as a car or a house.
+If you complete the court-approved payment plan, the debts covered by the plan are discharged.

 What Can Creditors Do?